mistersouza/quiz/README.md

 5. <details><summary>Content Diversity</summary>Regularly update and diversify quiz content to maintain user engagement and interest.</details>

 6. <details><summary>Marketing and Brand Promotion</summary>Enable brands to utilize quizzes for marketing, driving brand recognition and customer engagement.</details>

+7. ### Approach

+● The approach ensures synergy with both business strategies and user expectations, emphasizing a smooth and user-focused journey

++ Organize information logically through thorough research and planning.
++ Craft the website with a focus on user experience principles.
++ Uphold straightforward navigation, intuitive design, and design coherence.
++ Guarantee that the website's content remains inclusive and non-offensive for all users.
++ Integrate a user-friendly subscription mechanism for users to join a mailing list.